Mathématique: Chapter 4

 “Yeah,” Mitchell said with a determined casualness.
 “Anyway.
 We were talking about your neighbor.
 You were gonna give me the off-the-record version of your take on the guy.”

-“In what way?”
+“How do you know?”
 Mitchell’s tone flattened into something more serious.

-“Something’s definitely bothering him.
-I ate dinner with him tonight and maybe two or three times he was on the verge having some kind of emotional breakdown in my kitchen.
-He managed to rein it in every time, but—” he broke off with a shrug that Mitchell couldn’t see.
+“I ate dinner with him tonight and maybe two or three times he was on the verge of having some kind of emotional breakdown in my kitchen.
+He reined it in every time, but—” Young broke off with a shrug Mitchell couldn’t see.

-“Hmm,” Mitchell said.
 “Anything seem to trigger it?”

-“Well, it definitely seemed like a ‘triggered’ thing, but if you can figure any connection between chopping vegetables, kitchen tables, and General Landry, let me know.”
+“Well, it seemed like a ‘triggered’ thing, but if you can figure any connection between chopping vegetables, kitchen tables, and General Landry, let me know.”

 “Seriously?”